 When working with web feature layers, you can optimize one of the following workflows to help improve performance or minimize the amount of work necessary to complete a task.

-When possible, it is recommended that you use workflows that execute the append process on the backend data store, server, or database.
+When possible, it is recommended that you use workflows that run the append process on the back-end data store, server, or database.
 This ensures optimal performance when appending a large volume of data to a web feature layer.